-I am a big believer in keeping things simple and this free quick and easy Father’s Day gift certainly does that.
-BUT it will also tug on the heartstrings of even the grumpiest of dads!
+I am a big believer in keeping things simple and this free quick and easy Father’s Day gift (or grown-ups day) certainly does that.
+BUT it will also tug on the heartstrings of even the grumpiest of grumps!

-What age is this easy Father’s day present for?
+What age is this easy Father’s day /Favourite Grown Day / Mother’s day present for?

 Well, any age of course!
 Yes, even you thirty-somethings could fill it in for your dad too!
 It would be quite amusing if you did!

 For babies that are not speaking yet, you will have to make up the answers but I suggest doing it through the eyes of a baby, to make it much more realistic and cute!

 Toddlers, you can dictate their answers, and resist the urge to correct them, it’s funnier if you write down exactly what they say!